AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 ## Cross Compile clspv

-> This step is need for the Vulkan backend only.
+> This step is needed for the Vulkan backend only.

 The Vulkan backend requires a clspv executable to compile LLVM IR to Vulkan SPIR-V at runtime.
 As a result a clspv binary cross compiled for Android is required.
-This itself is a two stage process as it first requires `libclc` to be natively compiled and then used in the cross compiled build.
+This itself is a two stage process as it first requires `libclc` to be natively compiled, and then used in the cross compiled build.
 See the [libclc doc](https://github.com/llvm/llvm-project/tree/main/libclc#configure-for-vulkan-clspv-targets) for details on the Vulkan specific arguments.
-At the time of writing clspv is using upstream clang with a version number 23 but this is not required to match the LLVM versions used to build AdaptiveCpp, as clspv is statically compiled as an standalone binary.
+At the time of writing clspv is using upstream clang with a version number 23 but this is not required to match the LLVM version used to build AdaptiveCpp, as clspv is statically compiled as an standalone binary.

 ```sh
 $ git clone https://github.com/google/clspv.git